ED-IP/Milestone-3-project/README.md

 - User stories testing

     - Users Should be able to search for terms inside the dictionary (Anonimous and registered):
         - Tested doing search as a diferent register users and not register user.
-Theresult is the one expected returning entrys from inside the dictionary as expected.
+The behaviour is the expected one, returning entrys from inside the dictionary.

     - Anonimous users can't add, delete or edit terms in the database
         - If an anonimous user tries to edit a term using an URL to reach the edit entry page a warning is shown